aldogutierrez/CustomStartPage/README.md

 ###### Search (s), example :

-     :s How to make a delicious pancakes at home
+     :s Best coffeeshops near me

 ## Editing

 SEE [`web.json`](web.json).
+- You can set your search engine in `web.json` too

-You can totally clone the repository and make your changes
+- You can totally clone the repository and make your changes (add a custom message, add/remove URLs)

 ## License